graphql/graphql-spec/spec/Section 6 -- Execution.md

 to {null}, otherwise if it is a `Non-Null` type, the field error is further propagated to it's parent field.

+If a `List` type wraps a `Non-Null` type, and one of the elements of that list resolves to {null}, then the entire list must resolve to {null}, and propagate the field error up if the list is marked `Non-Null` as well.

 If all fields from the root of the request to the source of the error return `Non-Null` types, then the {"data"} entry in the response should be {null}.